 Things to do in Boston

 If you’re looking for things to do in Boston, look no further.
+My family and I have lived near Boston for the last 2 decades and we love to explore this awesome city!

-Boston is one of the oldest cities in America and it offers a rich culture that can’t be matched.
+Boston is one of the oldest cities in America, and it offers a rich culture that can’t be matched.
 There is history here, great food, and some of the best universities in the country for all levels of study.

 Ready to explore Boston?
 Here are some things you should do when you get there!